An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Methodology

 \subsection{Research Procedure of RQ3}

 To answer RQ3, we adopted the approach formulated by Harrell~\citep{harrell2001regression} to construct a regression model.
-As mentioned in Section~\ref{sec:metrics}, the response variables in our dataset are the ratings of \textsf{I}, \textsf{H}, \textsf{U}, and \textsf{M}.
+As mentioned in Section~\ref{sec:metrics}, the response variables in our dataset are rated as \textsf{I}, \textsf{H}, \textsf{U}, and \textsf{M}.
 In terms of the helpfulness of the response, by definition, \textsf{I} is more important than \textsf{H}, and so forth.
-Accounting for the ordinal nature of the response variable and the non-determinism of the LLM in three rounds of experiments, we ultimately aggregated the data from all three experiments to fit a cumulative link mixed model~\citep{powers2008statistical}.
-This model supports ordered categorical response variables and allows us to include random effects to group responses in each round together.
-The specific construction process is described in the following subsections.
+Accounting for the ordinal nature of the response variable, we ultimately aggregated the data from all three experiments to fit a \black{cumulative link model~\citep{powers2008statistical}, which supports ordinal and categorical response variables.} The specific construction process is described in the following subsections.